willkg/blog/posts/mozilla/socorro_migration_2018.rst

 variety of other things. (:bz:`1361394`, :bz:`1314814`, :bz:`1424027`,
 :bz:`1424370`, :bz:`1398946`, :bz:`1387493`, :doc:`Socorro in 2017 <socorro_2017>`, etc)

+**Folded the middleware into the webapp to centralize ownership of data storage.**
 We finished the work to fold the middleware functionality into the webapp and removed the middleware component. (:bz:`1353371`)

-We changed Super Search fields from being defined and stored in Elasticsearch to being defined and stored in a Python module.
-This unified the fields we had across all our environments. (:bz:`1100354`)
+**Moved Super Search fields definition from being stored in Elasticsearch to a Python module.** This unified Super Search fields and definitions across our environments. (:bz:`1100354`)

-We updated Python dependencies and reworked how we managed them. (:bz:`1306731`)
+**Updated Python dependencies and redid how we managed them.** We switched to requirements files. (:bz:`1306731`)

-We updated JavaScript dependencies and switched to npm. (:bz:`1388593`)
+**Updated JavaScript dependencies and redid how we managed them.** We switched to npm. (:bz:`1388593`)

-We redid the local development environment using Docker and setting it up behaviorally like stage and production.
+**Redid the local dev environment using Docker.** This let us set it up so it was behaviorally like stage and production.
 That let us build and debug in an environment very similar to our server environments.
 That let us move a lot faster. (:doc:`Socorro local development environment <socorro_dev_env>`)

-We unified crontabber configuration and then audited crontabber and all the jobs it was running so that we could run crontabber on a disposable node.
+**Cleaned up and improved crontabber.** We unified crontabber configuration and then audited crontabber and all the jobs it was running so that we could run crontabber on a disposable node. (:bz:`1388130`, :bz:`1407671`)
-(:bz:`1388130`, :bz:`1407671`)

-We audited configuration across all environments and removed some configurability of Socorro by making it less general and more "this is how we run it at Mozilla".
+**Audited and cleaned up configuration.** We audited configuration across all environments and removed some configurability of Socorro by making it less general and more "this is how we run it at Mozilla".
 We moved a bunch of configuration into Python code.
-We audited configuration and reduced reduced the differences between local development, stage, and production environments. (:bz:`1296238`, :bz:`1434132`, :bz:`1430860`, :bz:`1434133`)
+We audited configuration and reduced reduced the differences between local development, stage, and production environments.
+(:bz:`1296238`, :bz:`1434132`, :bz:`1430860`, :bz:`1434133`)

-We audited the databases across all environments and made sure they had the same contents (tables, views, stored procedures, lookup table contents, etc).
+**Audited and cleaned up database state.** We audited the databases across all environments and made sure they had the same contents (tables, views, stored procedures, lookup table contents, etc). (:bz:`1435313`)
-(:bz:`1435313`)

-We threw together a proxy to allow minidump stackwalker access to the private symbols data for stack symbolication. (:bz:`1437928`)
+**Wrote a secure proxy for private symbols data.** We threw together a proxy to allow minidump stackwalker access to the private symbols data for stack symbolication. (:bz:`1437928`)

-We redid how minidump stackwalker was configured and unified that configuration across all environments. (:bz:`1407997`)
+**Cleaned up stackwalker configuration.** We redid how minidump stackwalker was configured and unified that configuration across all environments.
+(:bz:`1407997`)

-We had to figure out how to move 40 TB of data [#]_ from one AWS S3 bucket to another (and in the process discovered we had crappy keys--boo us!).
+**Moved a ton of data.** We had to figure out how to move 40 TB of data [#]_ from one AWS S3 bucket to another (and in the process discovered we had crappy keys--boo us!).
 We had problems with S3DistCp crashing after running for hours without doing any copying.
 We had more success with `s3s3mirror
 <https://github.com/cobbzilla/s3s3mirror>`_.

-We had to write a bunch of code to maintain data flows for some data I'm not going to mention that's a royal pain in the ass.
+**Wrote a lot of scaffolding maintenance code.** We had to write a bunch of code to maintain data flows for some data I'm not going to mention that's a royal pain in the ass.
 It now resembles an MC Escher drawing, but it "works".
 I can't wait for it to go away.

-We wrote new deploy pipelines and Puppet files and templates.
+**Wrote new pipelines.** We wrote new deploy pipelines and Puppet files and templates.

-We figured out autoscaling rules for processor and webapp nodes.
+**Implemented new autoscaling.** We figured out autoscaling rules for processor and webapp nodes.

-We set up new dashboards in Datadog, new RabbitMQ accounts and queues, a new Elasticsearch cluster, new RDS instances, new AWS S3 buckets, monitors, alerts, deploy notifications, and so on. (:bz:`1419549`, :bz:`1419550`, :bz:`1425925`, :bz:`1426148`, :bz:`1438288`, :bz:`1438390`)
+**Implemented dashboards.** We set up new dashboards in Datadog, new RabbitMQ accounts and queues, a new Elasticsearch cluster, new RDS instances, new AWS S3 buckets, monitors, alerts, deploy notifications, and so on. (:bz:`1419549`, :bz:`1419550`, :bz:`1425925`, :bz:`1426148`, :bz:`1438288`, :bz:`1438390`)

-We wrote migration plans, load test plans, system comparison/verification scripts, system checklists, tracker bugs, and meta tracker bugs. (:bz:`1429534`, :bz:`1429546`, :bz:`1439019`, etc)
+**Wrote lots and lots of bugs, plans, checklists, etc.** We wrote migration plans, load test plans, system comparison/verification scripts, system checklists, tracker bugs, and meta tracker bugs. (:bz:`1429534`, :bz:`1429546`, :bz:`1439019`, etc)

-We ran load tests.
+**Set up and ran load tests.** We ran load tests.
 We tweaked things and ran some more.

-We had meetings--tons of meetings!
+**Meetings.** We had meetings--tons of meetings!
 Pretty sure we had meetings to discuss when we should have meetings.

 We did all this while maintaining an existing infrastructure and fixing bugs and adding features.